AislingA/astr596-proj4/docs/research_memo.md

 ## Sampling Algorithms and Tuning
 Two samplers were developed:
 - Metropolis-Hastings (MCMC): This is a random walk MCMC sampler, which was implemented in `mcmc.py`.
 This algorithm was tuned in iterations by adjusting the proposal covariance until the acceptance rate fell within 20-50%.
 - Hamiltonian Monte Carlo (HMC): This is a gradient based sampler, which was implemented in `hmc.py`.
 The core of this algorithm was the Leapfrog integrator, which required computing the gradient of the potential energy.
 HMC was tuned to target a higher acceptance rate (60-80%) by adjusting the step size ($\epsilon$) and the trajectory length ($L$).
+For this project, the chosen tuning to achieve a good acceptance rate was $\epsilon=0.009$ and $L=11$.

 ## Convergence and Validation
 Four independent chains were run for both MCMC and HMC.
 I assessed convergence using the following metrics, computed on post burn-in samples (20% burn-in discarded):